viert/watchhog/README.md

 Filekeeper
 ----------

-Watchhog creates a so called Filekeeper that tracks the logfile, reopens it after logrotate and so on.
-Every *period* scheduler creates task to poll the new data from log.
+Watchhog creates a so called Filekeeper which tracks the logfile, reopens it after a logrotate and so on.
+Every *period* the scheduler creates a task to poll the new data from log.
 One of workers (number of workers are configured with *threads* option) takes the task and asks Filekeeper to read the new data from log file.
 Filekeeper reads the file from previous position up to the end, reopens the new file, if it was rotated within the period and reads it up to the end too.

 Parser
 ------

 The next step is parsing.
 Every line of logfile portion is being parsed to create a *record* - actually a simple python dict.
 Every record is a key/value, where keys are field names configured in *pattern* and values are strings.
 Often strings are not convinient type of data, especially when you know exactly what type of data the particular field holds.
-Here goes *postprocess* functions.
-This is where the magic begins.
+Here the *postprocess* functions go.

 Postprocess
 -----------

-When each record is created, Watchhog runs postprocess functions passing the record as the first argument and the other arguments configured right behind.
+When a record is created, Watchhog runs postprocess functions passing the record as the first argument and the other arguments configured right behind.
 For example we have http status code field called **status** and we sure it's always integer.
 Configuration says:
 ```
 postprocess postprocess.to_int(status)
 ```